Former ‘RHOC’ Star Alexis Bellino Speaks Out After Husband Jim Is Caught Kissing Another Woman

 While the former Real Housewives of Orange County star has likely gotten word of her husband’s recent outing with a brunette in Las Vegas, she hasn’t directly responded to the news.
-Instead, she’s remained active on social media and her latest post, she spoke of making a new ending for herself.
+Instead, she’s remained active on social media, and in her latest post, she spoke of making a new ending for herself.

 “Although no one can go back and make a brand new start, anyone can start from now and make a brand new ending,” she wrote in the caption of a July 8 photo.